 What is Monosodium Glutamate?

 Monosodium glutamate, often abbreviated to MSG, is a sodium salt of glutamic acid.
 The chemical formula of MSG is C5H8NO4Na and its IUPAC name is sodium 2-aminopentanedioate.
-Since it is known to intensify meaty flavors in food, monosodium glutamate is widely used as a flavor enhancer in the food industry.
+Since it is known to intensify meaty flavours in food, monosodium glutamate is widely used as a flavour enhancer in the food industry.

 This compound was first produced by the Japanese chemist Kikunae Ikeda in the year 1908.
-At room temperature, MSG exists as a crystalline solid which is white in color.
-It does not have any distinct odor.
+At room temperature, MSG exists as a crystalline solid which is white in colour.
+It does not have any distinct odour.

 Among the sodium, magnesium, potassium, and calcium salts of glutamic acid, MSG is the most soluble in water.
 Monosodium glutamate dissociates into sodium cations (Na+) and glutamate anions (C5H8NO4–) when dissolved in water.

 MSG molecules feature an ionic bond between Na+ and C5H8NO4–.
 The structure of a monosodium glutamate molecule is illustrated below.

 In solid MSG, the glutamate ion exists in its zwitterion form – –O(C=O)CH(NH3+)(CH2)2(C=O)O–.

 The three most common methods of producing monosodium glutamate are listed below.

 - Hydrolysis of some vegetable proteins in the presence of hydrochloric acid.

 - Chemical synthesis with the help of acrylonitrile (CH2CHCN).